JenniBeadle/paratextmanual/docs/Admin-Manual/Admin.md

 ---
 title: Administrator's Manual
-slug: adminman
 status: In progress
 ---

 ## DRAFT for proof-reading

 The following tasks require an Administrator role.
-Links to the participant's manual are included if relevant.
+Links to the participant's manual are included when relevant.

 ## 1 **IS - Install**